irfanhakim-as/homelab-wiki/topics/pi-hole.md

 ### Usage

 1. To use the Pi-hole server as the DNS provider for a specific client or network-wide, follow the steps laid out in the [Pi-hole documentation](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245).

+---

+## Upstream DNS Server

+### Description

+This details how to set the upstream DNS provider for the Pi-hole server.

+### Steps

+1. From the Pi-hole web interface, click the **Settings** menu item.

+2. In the Settings view, navigate to the **DNS** tab.

+3. In the **Upstream DNS Servers** section, configure the following:

+   - Uncheck all checked boxes of Upstream DNS Provider(s) you wish to not use (i.e. `Cloudflare`)

+   - To use any of the listed public DNS providers: simply check their corresponding boxes

+   - To use custom DNS servers: Check the custom box(es) you require (i.e. `Custom 1 (IPv4)`) and enter the IP address of the desired DNS server for each box you have checked

+   - Click the **Save** button